-where add is the additional standard deviation of the signal (default value: 5 dB).
+where add is the additional standard deviation of the signal, typically the wall loss standard deviation at the transmitter or the receiver side (default value: 5 dB).

 The standard deviation of the lognormal distribution is increased, compared to the outdoor-outdoor scenario due to additional uncertainty on materials and relative location in the building.